redstrate/Novus/README.md

 ## mdlviewer

-mdlviewer can display any arbitrary mdl file from the game, provided that it's supported by libxiv and you know it's path.
+This can display any arbitrary model from the game, as long as it's supported by libxiv.

 ![mdlviewer screenshot](misc/mdlviewer-screenshot.png)